-Some information on standing for election, becoming a Somerset County Councillor and details of member allowances.
+This page contains information about standing for election, becoming a Somerset County Councillor and details of member allowances.

 County Council Elections